Palais Todesco

 Palais Todesco is a Ringstraßenpalais in Vienna, Austria, constructed from 1861 to 1864 on plans by architect Theophil Hansen.

+History

 It was built for the aristocratic Todesco family.
 One of the inhabitants was Baroness Sophie von Todesco, who established a renowned salon for artists and intellectuals.

 The palace served as the headquarters of the Austrian People's Party from 1947 to 1995.